The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 9. Endeavour

 This is a new take on the traditional Enterprise spinning wheels that you might have seen in other parks or at fairgrounds.
-Like Air Race, Endeavour is made by Zamperla and the ride at Emerald Park was only the second one of these models to be installed.
+Like Air Race, Endeavour is made by Zamperla and the ride at Emerald Park was only the second one of these models to be installed in the world when it opened in 2017.
 It spins you around as it lifts into the air, the force inverting you as it does so.
-It’s good fun and you’ll come off feeling a bit dizzy.
+Unlike older Enterprise rides, there’s no roof or cage around you – you’re sitting in suspended seats with your legs dangling freely at 25 metres high!
+It’s good fun, hits speeds of 40km/h and you’ll come off feeling a bit dizzy.
+It’s definitely one of the more intense flat rides in the park.

 Endeavour will endeavour to spin you around very fast, like a record baby or something like that.